 - Join family and friends for the ceremony

 Your Enlistment Coordinator will organise your Enlistment / Appointment Day.
-The ceremony is a very proud moment as you become an official member of the Air Force, so we encourage you to invite friends and family along to watch you undertake the official oath or affirmation, to find out more about what lies ahead for you, and to say a proper goodbye.
+The ceremony is a very proud moment as you become an official member of the Australian Defence Force, so we encourage you to invite friends and family along to watch you undertake the official oath or affirmation, to find out more about what lies ahead for you, and to say a proper goodbye.

 Before the day you must ensure that:

 - Results from any requested blood tests have been received by Defence Force Recruiting